enrike/mirra/readme.txt

 Changes:

+0.4b :
+- Complete removed Pygame and WxPython in favor of PyQT.
+This means that some old features are drop.
+Sound functionality is removed (better use Pyo library)

 0.3.5 :
 - Engine class from graphics.py converted to module engine.py with functions this allows to avoid having to pass the reference to engine on each render.
 Drawing functions are now accesed by importing engine.
 (First step towards moving this part of code into C)